markuadoc/markua-spec/README.md

 ## About Leanpub's Markdown Support and Specifications

-*(WARNING: The following contains forward-looking statements!
-No estimates should be provided, and if they are, you should not believe any of them.)*

 Leanpub Flavoured Markdown (LFM) was started in 2011, and Markua 0.10 was started in 2014.
 Both of these dates are before the CommonMark specication was created, so obviously neither LFM nor Markua 0.10 were historically based on